suchintannit/Assignment_Devops/README.md

 sudo apt-get install docker-ce docker-ce-cli containerd.io docker-buildx-plugin docker-compose-plugin
 #Pull and Run the Frontend PHP Container
 sudo docker pull suchintantraining/frontend
-#Link the frontend container with the 'mydb' mysql-server container
+#Link the frontend container with the 'mydb' mysql-server container run in the previous step
 sudo docker run --name mydb -e MYSQL_ROOT_PASSWORD=1234 -p 3306:3306 -d mysql:5.7
 ```

 <h3> How the Frontend Container is created.</h3>
+The Frontend Container is a simple PHP application that takes user input using HTML forms and stores the data in the container running the backend.
+The frontend container is created using the 3 files

+1. item 1
+2. item 2
 <h3> How the Backend is Initialized</h3>